 If you downsize in haste or indiscriminately you are likely to harm the organisation’s brand.
 It may also limit the organisation’s capacity to respond to an economic upturn.

 Remain objective when selecting which roles to make redundant.
-Use fair selection criteria to work out general performance and what each individual brings to the business when deciding who to make redundant.
-Choosing candidates for the wrong reasons may expose your organisation to claims of discrimination, unfair dismissal or dismissal for a prohibited reason.
-Make decisions based on individual skills and future business requirements.
+Use fair selection criteria to work out general performance and what each individual position brings to the business when deciding which to make redundant.
+Choosing for the wrong reasons may expose your organisation to claims of discrimination, unfair dismissal or dismissal for a prohibited reason.
+Make decisions based on individual role skills and future business requirements.

 3. Turning it into a long process